Any-Dimensional Polynomial Optimization via de Finetti Theorems: Introduction

+\item If $\Omega_n$ is compact, we get $u_n-\ell_n = O(1/n)$. \end{enumerate} \end{theorem} Note that $f(s_1,\ldots,s_k)$ and $q$ are related precisely by the sampling procedure arising in our generalization of de Finetti's theorem in Theorem~\ref{thm:dual_deFin_informal}, and that $q_n$ is obtained from $f(s_1,\ldots,s_k)$ by modifying this sampling procedure, in analogy to~\eqref{eq:sampling_rep_example} and~\eqref{eq:dual_cost_pwr_means} in Section~\ref{sec:case_study}.
+The construction of $q$ given $f(s_1,\ldots,s_k)$ is fully automatic, much like in Section~\ref{sec:case_study}.
+For the symmetric function in Example~\ref{ex:SAGE_nonSOS}, the fixed polynomial $q$ is the Motzkin polynomial.

-\paragraph{Lower Bounds on Any-Dimensional POPs (Sections~\ref{sec:free_poly_opts} and \ref{sec:construct_bds}).} We apply our generalized de Finetti theorems to construct lower bounds for the limiting optimal values of freely-described POPs in Section~\ref{sec:free_poly_opts}.
-As we remarked earlier in Section~\ref{sec:case_study}, step $2$ corresponding to \eqref{eq:power-means-step2} represents the right abstraction to reformulate many families of freely-described POPs, for appropriate notions of `project'.
-We formalize this point in Theorem~\ref{thm:free_sym_bds}.
-In particular, our results suggest a duality between the duplication and zero-padding embeddings in the following sense.
-For freely-described POPs related across dimension by duplication (resp. zero-padding) maps, the lower bounds generalizing~\eqref{eq:power-means-step2} optimize over measures projecting onto each other by the adjoint of zero-padding (resp. duplication) maps.
-Our final bounds are given in terms of freely-symmetrized POPs consisting of the same constraint set as the original sequence of freely-descirbed POPs but with a different sequence of costs.
+Our results suggest a duality between the duplication and zero-padding embeddings in the following sense.
+For freely-described POPs related across dimension by duplication (resp. zero-padding) maps, the lower bounds generalizing~\eqref{eq:limiting_lower_bd} optimize over measures projecting onto each other by the adjoint of zero-padding (resp. duplication) maps.
+Our final bounds are given in terms of freely-symmetrized POPs consisting of the same constraint set as the original sequence of freely-described POPs but with a different sequence of costs.
 We also interpret and analyze our bounds from the perspective of any-dimensional certificates of nonnegativity in Section~\ref{sec:any_dim_nonneg_cones}.